rveres/personal_website/src/pages/projects/2019-09-10---Tanulj-Kodolni/index.md

   - "html5"
   - "nginx"
   - "docker"
 description: "Tanulj Kódolni, or Learn to Code, is the first online platform for learning to code in Hungarian.
 TK offers video lessons and programming challenges designed for beginners to the tech world.
 While the entirety of the TK codebase is not public, some elements have been released as open-source repositories.
-Please note that the TK platform itself is only accessible from within Hungary at this time."
+Please note that the TK platform itself is only accessible from within Hungary at this time (however, we're working to make it globally available in the summer of 2020!)."
 ---

 No content.